-Your GP can also offer encouragement and help along the way and chat to you about any worries you might have about quitting.
+Your GP can also offer encouragement and support along the way.
+They can chat to you about any worries you might have about stopping smoking.

 Here are some questions you may want to ask your GP about stop smoking medications: